0xB9/LayerBB-1.1.3-CSRF/New_Thread.md

 # New Threads/Posts CSRF
-Allows to create new threads and posts through CSRF.
+Allows to create new threads through CSRF.

 ## PoC:
 ```html